WOODAIM

 The stuff we build, and the stuff we organise.

 Solid oak and ash is what we produce in-house.
-Everything else a project needs, the upholstery, metalwork, stone, hardware, the install, we coordinate through partners we’ve worked with for years.
+Everything else a project needs, the upholstery, metalwork, stone, hardware, we coordinate through partners we've worked with for years.
 You still only have one team to call.

 Working oak and ash